placher/Notre_Dame_Coursework/README.md

 ### Introduction

 This repository contains work completed as part of Computer Science courses I have taken as a student at the University of Notre Dame.
-A short description of each course is available within the cooresponding folder.
+A short description of each course is available within the corresponding folder.

 ### Spring 2015